michaelj1297/Bingo-PDF-Generator/README.md

     1. [jsPDF](https://github.com/parallax/jsPDF)
     1. [html2canvas](https://html2canvas.hertzen.com/)

-## To Note:

-It is important to ***note*** that due to the constraining timeframe with a high possibility that I, the developer, will be the only person interacting with the solution, the application was not properly optimized, and proper testing was not fully conducted.
-However, testing was conducted to ensure that the criteria were succeffully fulfilled.

-## Future Plans

-As of right now, there are no immediate plans but in the future, this project may be revisited, optimized and put into production(most likely hosted on GitHub).

-# How to use
+# How to access

-For your convenience the `build` folder was included in the repository, and as of right now this project is [hosted](https://michaelj1297.github.io).
+For your convenience the `build` folder was included in the repository, and as of right now this project is accessible via this [link](https://michaelj1297.github.io).